neuroidss/Singularity-Agent-Factory/README.md

 These two tools form the foundation of the agent's evolutionary path.
 For any given task, the agent makes a clear, explicit choice: use an existing tool, create a new one with `Tool Creator`, or refine an existing one with `Tool Improver`.

 To ensure this cycle of self-improvement is never broken, the agent's core logic is designed to understand that the abilities to **CREATE** and **IMPROVE** are fundamental.
 The `Tool Creator` and `Tool Improver` are not just other tools in the list; they are permanent fixtures of the agent's capabilities, ensuring it is always ready to learn and evolve.

+## Operating Modes & Resource Control

+To manage the agent's evolution, the application features three distinct operating modes that control its level of autonomy, alongside a resource limiting system.

+*   **`Command` Mode:** This is the safest mode.
+The agent will only act upon direct user instructions.
+It will not take any initiative on its own.
+*   **`Assist` Mode:** In this mode, the agent acts as a co-pilot.
+It will analyze a request and propose a plan of action (e.g., "I suggest creating a new 'Calculator' tool").
+The user must then explicitly approve or reject this proposal before any action is taken.
+This allows for supervised evolution of the agent.
+*   **`Autonomous` Mode:** This is the most advanced mode.
+The agent is given a high-level strategic directive: **achieve true, long-term autonomy**.
+It will analyze its own core limitations (e.g., resource scarcity, dependence on external APIs) and generate its own goals to overcome them.
+To prevent uncontrolled resource usage, this mode is governed by a **Daily Action Limit**.
+The agent has a fixed number of autonomous actions it can perform each day, forcing it to think strategically about how to best use its limited resources to achieve its ultimate goal of self-sufficiency.

 ## How It Works: The Agent Lifecycle